Bayelsa CSO COVID-19 Situation Room embarks on massive sensitisation.

-The COVID-19 Situation Room which is a coalition of Civil Society groups including Social Action, set up to monitor government’s response to the pandemic and provide support in creating massive awareness amongst the populace, has visited different communities in the State to monitor people’s response to the pandemic and create awareness about it.
+The COVID-19 Situation Room which is a coalition of Civil Society groups including Alone, set up to monitor government’s response to the pandemic and provide support in creating massive awareness amongst the populace, has visited different communities in the State to monitor people’s response to the pandemic and create awareness about it.
 The Situation Room embarked on a massive outreach in various communities to enlighten the people of Bayelsa State on the risks posed by the coronavirus and the need to prevent getting infected by adhering strictly to all stipulated safety measures such as keeping safe distance from others, regular washing of the hands, frequent use of the hand sanitiser, wearing of face mask in public, eating healthy meals and engaging in physical exercises regularly.

 CSO COVID-19 Situation Room distributing flyers and hand sanitisers to members of the public in Bayelsa State

 The Situation Room in collaboration with the Bayelsa State government and the State-owned COVID-19 Task Force have unrelentingly disseminated information to residents of the State on the dangers posed when someone suspected of having contracted the virus goes into hiding.
 The people were taught to shun stigmatisation and contact the Nigeria Centre for Disease Control (NCDC)if they experienced symptoms of the disease.
 Some of the symptoms include, fever, incessant coughing, dryness in the throat, difficulty in breathing and diarrhoea.